alexanderlavrushko/BLE-HUD-navigation-ESP32/README.md

 * Bluetooth permission required

 Notes:
-* While the feature is enabled, the application automatically scans and connects to ESP32 module when possible
+* When enabled, the application automatically scans and connects to ESP32 module (app must be in foreground)
-* Instructions are sent only while the app in foreground and the screen is on (maybe even for a few seconds after going to background)
-  * *Sending instructions in background is technically possible, I hope it will be available soon*
-* After temporarily going to background, the app restores BLE connection as soon as it becomes active again
+* If connected to ESP32 and the route is set, the app can also send instructions from background
 * The feature becomes off after restarting the application

 ### Application lifecycle